namgk/node-red-contrib-ckants/README.md

 ## Search Node

-This node helps send a query to CKAN Timeseries Datastore.
+This node helps send a query to CKAN Timeseries.
 Similar to the Insert node, it requires a resource ID where the data is stored.

 ![Search](https://snag.gy/QfHMpa.jpg)